At a Glance

 Pros: Most model options, years of manufacturing, made in the US, options for internal water.
 Best filtering and air scrubber to prolong food life.

-It has the best seal and the only air scrubber for longer-lasting and fresher food.
+It has the best seal and is the only air scrubber for longer-lasting and fresher food.

 Sub-Zero is number 1 because food lasts the longest in their refrigerator.